Skip to content

 This article summarizes reporting originally published by The Georgetown Voice.

-The Georgetown Voice reported on severe laundry capacity issues in Village A, where up to 456 residents share a facility that lost two of its dryers at the start of spring semester.
+The Georgetown Voice reported on capacity challenges in Village A, where nearly 500 residents share a single laundry facility that lost two dryers at the start of spring semester.

 The Situation

 When Village A residents returned for spring semester, they found that two dryers had been removed, covered with translucent tarps, and declared non-functional.
-The facility was left with 12 washers and 8 dryers serving nearly 500 students.
+The facility was left with 12 washers and 8 dryers serving up to 456 students, which works out to roughly 57 residents per dryer, well above what most equipment manufacturers consider sustainable for consistent throughput.

 Strain on Shared Resources